Sculptor-Engravers Renata Gordon and Phebe Hemphill discuss their work on the 2018 Breast Cancer Awareness Commemorative Coin Program.

 The Breast Cancer Awareness Commemorative Coin Act (Public Law 114-148), signed into law April 29, 2016, recognizes the many Americans who are impacted by the disease and the effort to prevent it through research.
-Authorized by the law, the Breast Cancer Awareness Commemorative Coin Program includes a gold, silver, and clad coin, with the gold version being the first “pink gold” coin in the U.S. The law also required a competition to select common obverse (heads) and reverse (tails) designs emblematic of the fight against breast cancer.
+Authorized by the law, the Breast Cancer Awareness Commemorative Coin Program includes a gold, silver, and clad coin, with the gold version being the first gold coin in the U.S. with a pink hue.
+The law also required a competition to select common obverse (heads) and reverse (tails) designs emblematic of the fight against breast cancer.

 About the Competition